 On April 4, 1963, ground was broken for the current library.
 The College hired its first full-time librarian, Lois Amelia Johnstone, in 1908, and today there are two full-time librarians, three full-time staff members, an interim archivist, and approximately 20 student staff.

-To learn more about the history of Hamilton Library, visit Archives (on the library’s third floor) or email us for more information at email@example.com.
+To learn more about the history of Hamilton Library, email email@example.com for more information.